 UK & Australia

-In comparison, students in the UK and Australia will find the style of education more focused.
+In comparison, students in the UK, Canada and Australia will find the style of education more focused.
 Once you have chosen your degree, you will begin a course dedicated to this subject from day one, and you’re unlikely to study outside of this specialism.
 This is perfect for students who know what they want to pursue later in their career.

 Bachelor’s degree: 3 years

 Honours: 1 year